rpepato/StructEx/README.md

 ## Limitations

-The currently version only works with C# projects (including class libraries, console, windows forms, asp.net mvc, and other project types)
+The current version only works with C# projects (including class libraries, console, windows forms, asp.net mvc, and other project types)

 ## Inspiration and References